Consensys/quorum-profiling/scripts/README.md

  ### Influxdb
   It can be access at `http://localhost:8086/`.
 The database name is `telegraf` and user/password is `telegraf/test123`
+  > if you wish to change the port, default user id/password, please edit the [telegraf.conf](telegraf/telegraf.conf) file

  ### Prometheus metrics
   * Quorum node cpu/memory usage metrics can be accessed at `http://localhost:9126/metrics`.
   * TPS metrics can be accessed at `http://localhost:2112/metrics`.
+  > if you wish to change the port for `prometheus`, please edit the [telegraf.conf](telegraf/telegraf.conf) file

  ### To Stop Test